 TLO: So you expect the standoff across the demilitarized zone to continue?

 LS: Yes.
 For some time, I'd imagine.
 The North Korean state has, in part thanks to its relatively small size, managed to keep the population almost entirely isolated more effectively than any other police state of the past century.
-And as in other such states, for those in the position to realise just how badly off the average North Korean citizen is it's hardly in their interest to see change.
+And as in other such states, for those in the position to realise just how badly off the average North Korean citizen is, it's hardly in their interest to push for change.
 Meanwhile, with the nuclear threat and erratic—to put it kindly—tendencies of the state and military establishment, moving beyond sanctions to force those few who benefit to change the country's course hardly seems an option.

 TLO: You call North Korea "erratic."
 Some might suggest insane is a better term for their dealings on the global stage.
 But are they really as dangerously unstable as they seem?
 In your expert opinion, would they actually resort to nuclear war or perhaps even instigate it?